 Fostering Personal Growth and Responsibility

-The Student Conduct and Honor systems at the College of William & Mary exist to provide a living and learning environment that reflects the values of the community, including those of personal integrity, academic integrity, concern for the rights of others, and personal responsibility.
-These values are reflected in the Honor Code, the Code of Conduct, and other College policies.
+The community values at W & M include personal integrity, academic integrity, concern for the rights of others, and personal responsibility.
+These values are reflected in the Honor Code, the Code of Conduct, and other university policies.

-Staff members are available to provide information to students, faculty, and staff about the College community's standards, to provide information about relevant procedures, and to discuss complaints related to students or student groups.
+Staff members are available to provide information to students, faculty, and staff about the university community's standards, to provide information about relevant procedures, and to discuss complaints related to students or student groups.